-Pupil's behaviour outside school or on educational visits and sports fixtures is subject to the school's behaviour policy.
+Pupil's behaviour outside school whilst on school-based activities, educational visits and sports fixtures is subject to the school's behaviour policy.
 Bad behaviour in such circumstances will be dealt with as if it had taken place in school.
-Behaviour outside school is a school matter if in any way the reputation or good standing of the school in the community may be called in question by the actions of pupils
+Behaviour outside school when the school has no direct responsibility for supervision (e.g. at a parent organised event or a PTA event with no school staff presence) does not fall within the school's responsibility for behaviour management.
+It may however, be a matter supported by the school, if in any way the reputation or good standing of the school in the community may be called in question by the actions of pupils